thomasahle/sunfish/README.md

 Sunfish
 =======
-Sunfish is a near minimal chess engine, written in Python, mostly for teaching purposes.
-It prioritises clarity over performance, but can look 6 half moves into 'the future' easily.
-Sunfish provides a great platform for experimenting, be it with evaluation functions, chess heuristics or search.
+Sunfish is a simple, but strong chess engine, written in Python, mostly for teaching purposes.
+Without tables and its simple interface, it takes up just 111 lines of code!

+The great clarity of the Sunfish code provides a great platform for experimenting, be it with evaluation functions, chess heuristics or search.
 Fork it today and see what you can do!

 Screenshot
 ==========